-The School of Language Teaching and Learning offers a variety of training and credentials for prospective and working English language teachers.
+The School of Languages offers a variety of training and credentials for prospective and working English language teachers.
 Both our degree and certificate programs include a rigorous practicum requirement and are highly reputed in the field.

 MA TESOL with two concentrations: Teaching and Curriculum Development.
 The New School program is neither U.S.- nor UK-centric but reflects the global reality of the English language teaching profession